WHAT'S YOUR Workplace

 The person that was difficult for Grace to get along with was her mother.

-In this video, you’ll learn a productive way that helped Grace stay connected with her mother and improve their relationship.
+In this video, you’ll learn a productive way that helped Grace stay connected with her mother and improve their relationship as well as her relationships at work.

 Many people have had tough upbringings.